Share Transfer Services

 Applicable Stamp Duty Rates

-Stamp duty on share transfer is calculated at 0.25% of the consideration amount or the market value of shares, whichever is higher.
+Stamp duty on share transfer is calculated at 0.25% of the consideration amount or market value of shares, whichever is higher.
 This duty must be affixed on the Share Transfer Deed (Form SH-4) through adhesive stamps or e-stamping, depending on state rules.

 State-Wise Stamp Duty Variations